Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 This list is designed to show all available (and useful) online tests.

 ToDo:
+* Add an page index to easier navigate to the specific sections
 * ~~Enable accepting issues on GitHub!~~
 * Table view?
 * Add small overview what the page exactly do